 He coauthored a number of articles with Congressman Gephardt and a book, An Even Better Place: America in the 21st Century.
 Commissioner Wessel served as a member of the U.S. Trade Deficit Review Commission in 1999–2000, a congressionally created commission charged with studying the nature, causes, and consequences of the U.S. merchandise trade and current account deficits.

 Today, Commissioner Wessel is President of The Wessel Group Incorporated, a public affairs consulting firm offering expertise in government, politics, and international affairs.
 Commissioner Wessel holds a Bachelor of Arts and a Juris Doctorate from The George Washington University.
 He is a member of the Bars of the District of Columbia and of Pennsylvania and is a member of the Council on Foreign Relations.
-He and his wife Andrea have four children.
+He and his wife Andrea have four children and two grandchildren.